top of page

 Your potential.

-What takes courage is earnestness.
+What takes courage is sincerity.
 Caring openly.
-Taking responsibility for what you believe in especially when it makes you uncomfortable.
+Taking responsibility for what you believe.

 Irony is the language of people who’ve stopped believing they can shape their lives.